learnbyexample/100_page_python_intro/100_page_python_intro.md

 ['car', 3, -3.14, 'jeep', 'hi', 20]
 ```

 Use the `sample()` method to get a `list` of specified number of random elements.
-As an exercise, see what happens if you pass a slice size greater than the number of elements present in the input sequence.
+As an **exercise**, see what happens if you pass a slice size greater than the number of elements present in the input sequence.

 ```ruby
 >>> random.sample((4, 5, 2, 76), k=3)